Tourism Leaders Launch Women Initiative at WTTC 2021

-Tourism leaders at the World Travel & Tourism Council (WTTC) have launched its Women Initiative, with the goal of promoting greater female equality and boosting female representation in leadership roles.
+Tourism leaders at the World Travel & Tourism Council (WTTC) in Cancun, Mexico, have launched its Women Initiative, with the goal of promoting greater female equality and boosting female representation in leadership roles.

 WTTC chief executive Gloria Guevara was joined by tennis legend Martina Navratilova for the unveiling of a public-private-academic partnership to promote diversity and drive inclusivity which will help lead the way to achieving equality for women throughout tourism.